 Here’s the thing.
 Usually:

 - Elephant Hunters aren’t really very good at Inside Sales.
-VPs of Sales that have come up through field sales, hunting six and seven figure deals … usually are actually kind of terrible at high velocity inside sales for four and five-figure deals.
+VPs of Sales that have come up through field sales, hunting six- and seven-figure deals … usually are actually kind of terrible at high velocity inside sales for four and five-figure deals.
 It’s just too much effort for deals that seem way too small.
 They can’t handle all the noise.
 And all the endless questions.
-And the endless hiring.
-And the sheer number of issues and drama around Such.
-Small.
-Deals.
+And the endless hiring to keep up.
+And the sheer number of issues and drama around such small deals.
 Versus a great VP of Sales that really is focused on inside sales loves it.
 Loves being in the pit.
 Loves managing a large team, and pushing them all to goals.
-And dealing with the same set of issues.
-Again.
-And Again.
-And Again.
+And dealing with the same set of issues, and honing the answers, and winning.
+And winning fast.

 - Inside Sales Leaders (Often) Leave Money on the Table in Very Big Deals.
-Most VPs of Sales that are good at inside sales can also close larger deals — but they don’t totally maximize the revenue you could, in theory, get.
+Most VPs of Sales that are good at inside sales can also close larger deals — but they often don’t totally maximize the revenue you could, in theory, get.
 They want to close faster by nature, and know time is the enemy of deals, even bigger ones.
 And so it sounds great when they close a $250,000 deal.
 But maybe a VP of Sales out of true enterprise sales, field sales … could have closed the same customer for $500,000 a year.
 That may be fine/better if you close two big logos instead of one, though.

 - Inside Sales Leaders Don’t Love Mapping Out All the Stakeholders, Doing Demo-after-Demo, Filling out RFPs, Getting on Jets (When We Can Again).
-And Elephant Hunters May Spend Too Much Time on Them.
+And Elephant Hunters May Spend Too Much Time Here in Smaller Deals.
 If you are used to managing dozens of inside sales reps, you don’t want to talk to every stakeholder, do a dozen demos, fill out that RFP … unless it’s a crucial deal.
 But elephant hunters know you have to get on a jet to close the big ones.